Haitham-sh/MyReads/README.md

 - query: `<String>`
 - Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
-- These books do not know which shelf they are on.
-They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.

 ## Important

-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results, but if no result the user will see an alert.

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md).

-## Contributing
+## By

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+### Haitham Elsherbiny